Tanjirokamado12/Vii-no-ma/README.md

 Status:Done

-Accesing to the room:50%
+Accesing to the room:75%

-We have regenerated a part of files,only 2 files are missing and v770 are not ready
+Wii Room v770 Room Acces has been restored.not yet for v1025

 Theatre Room:25%